zenoromio/Visual-Recognizability-in-Image-Geolocation/README.md

 ### `counterfactual.py`

-Runs counterfactual analysis on one picture by covering one patch at the time (in descending order of importance) in order to record the minimum number of patches needed to switch the prediction.
+Runs counterfactual analysis on one picture by continuously covering one patch at the time (in descending order of importance) in order to record the minimum number of patches covered needed to switch the prediction.

 ---